+We analyze a dataset containing the number of sightings of Carolina wren {\itshape Thryothorus ludovicianus} recorded once a year along spatial transects in Missouri, U.S.A taken from the package \pkg{STRbook} \citep{Zammit::spatiotemporalWithRpkg}, which in turn was modified from \citet{Pardieck::birdSurveyData}.
+This analysis is meant to demonstrate the oft-unreported typical steps -- from model fitting and checking to predictions and interpretation -- and to highlight some of the surrounding \proglang{R} packages that our implementation is enhanced by.

+The Carolina wren dataset is stored using the ``simple features" open standard for spatial vector data as implemented in the \proglang{R} package \pkg{sf} \citep{Pebesma::sf}.
 We could not find the coordinate reference system used for this data, so for demonstrative purposes we assume it is WGS84.
 The dataset has 783 observations across 21 years, ranging from 1994 to 2014.
 The same locations are surveyed every year, however there are some missing observations which have been removed from the dataset.
 Without these missing data, there is a median 36 observations per year, with as few as 26 and as many as 45.
-We defer plots of the dataset to Section \ref{ssec::rasterPredictions}, where we will have raster predictions of the spatio-temporal mean.

-Fitting a model takes very little coding -- one need only specify the \code{formula}, the \code{data}, the response \code{distribution}, and the \code{link} function. \begin{Schunk} \begin{Sinput} R> bird_fit<- prepare_staRVe_model( + cnt ~ time(year), + data = bird_survey, + distribution = "poisson", + link = "log", + fit = T, + silent = T) \end{Sinput} \end{Schunk} Calling \code{prepare_staRVe_model} is similar to calling \code{glm}, with a notable exception that the response distribution and link function are not specified through a \code{family} argument.
-The model we specified with the code above uses a Poisson response distribution with a log link function.
-The spatial information is taken from the active geometry column (here the \code{geom} column) of the \pkg{sf} data \code{bird_survey}, and the time index is the \code{year} column.